fluid-project/jira-to-11ty/src/issues/FLUID-5698.md

     {
       "author": "Antranig Basman",
       "date": "2015-06-24T17:35:50.698-0400",
-      "body": "Thanks for the investigation, @@Cindy Li - I think we can fix this with only a small amount of refactoring\n" },
+      "body": "Thanks for the investigation, Cindy Li - I think we can fix this with only a small amount of refactoring\n" },
     {
       "author": "Antranig Basman",